resibots/libdynamixel/README.rst

 =================
 Since we are right now writing a brand new utility, the user interface is not settled yet and some commands are not implemented.
 You can still play with the binary `dynamixel2` (the name will change) with the `--help [command]` option to learn how to use it.

-> **Caution:** the `get-speed` command gives you the reference speed used in the control table (if any) and not the current rotational speed of the actuator.
+.. note:: the ``get-speed`` command gives you the reference speed used in the control table (if any) and not the current rotational speed of the actuator.

 Further documentation
 =====================